-Course VI Undergraduate Exchange Program with Cambridge University, England
+Course 6 Undergraduate Exchange Program with Cambridge University, England

 Cambridge-MIT Underground Tutor: Both Cambridge University's Engineering Department and its Computer Lab provide a very different style of undergraduate education, focused much more on independent study with individual supervision.
 The various colleges at Cambridge provide a beautiful and more relaxed environment with time for personal pursuits.
 The quality of the education is excellent, and we accept students' accomplishments there for department requirements, so that students who complete a normal load there will receive full credit for their work and not be at all behind in their degree progress.
 Arrangements may also be made so that exchange students can take HASS classes and satisfy HASS requirements.
 Students interested in admission to MEng will be considered with their work at Cambridge included so that they can learn of their admission before the beginning of their senior year.

-Applicants will need a gpa of at least 4.0 to be accepted to the exchange program, and at least B's in basic Course VI requirements like 6.01 and 6.02.
+Applicants will need a GPA of at least 4.0 to be accepted to the exchange program, and at least B's in basic Course 6 requirements like 6.01 and 6.02.

 Cambridge programs are sufficiently different that no one-to-one correspondence of classes is possible.
 No grades will be given for classes taken at Cambridge; students will receive the normal transfer credit grade of "S".
 In the Engineering Department, each module successfully completed will earn 9 MIT units, and the two projects together will earn 12 units.